awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-hierarchies.md

 Using AWS Identity and Access Management \(IAM\) policies, you can provide or restrict user access to Parameter Store API actions and content\.

-In the following sample policy, users are first granted access to run the `PutParameter` API action on all parameters in the AWS account 123456789012 in the US East \(Ohio\) Region \(us\-east\-2\)\.
-But then users are restricted from changing values of *existing* parameters because the `Overwrite` option is explicitly denied for the `PutParameter` action\.
+In the following sample policy, users are first granted access to run the `PutParameter` API operation on all parameters in the AWS account 123456789012 in the US East \(Ohio\) Region \(us\-east\-2\)\.
+But then users are restricted from changing values of *existing* parameters because the `Overwrite` option is explicitly denied for the `PutParameter` operation\.
 In other words, users who are assigned this policy can create parameters, but not make changes to existing parameters\.

 ```
 {